gauravtamhan/simple/README.txt

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Minimal in the search form and press the 'Enter' key on your keyboard.
+2. Type in Loft in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. For information on customization options for this theme view the 'Customization' section below.

 == Copyright ==

-Minimal WordPress Theme, Copyright (C) 2017 Gaurav Tamhan Minimal is distributed under the terms of the GNU GPL
+Loft WordPress Theme, Copyright (C) 2017 Gaurav Tamhan Loft is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by